nbaksalyar/rust-streaming-http-parser/README.md

 Here's why:

-* Joyent's library is based on a full-featured and robust [nginx](http://nginx.org)'s HTTP parser, and it's safe, fast, and lightweight by design;
+* NodeJS HTTP parser library is based on a full-featured and robust [nginx](http://nginx.org)'s HTTP parser, and it's safe, fast, and lightweight by design;
 * It's compatible with HTTP/1.1, including upgrade connections and chunked responses;
 * I haven't found a decent HTTP parser that is capable of streamed parsing, i.e. the one that can eagerly use partial data that comes from a TCP socket;
 * Rust's FFI has little to no overhead;